Uberspace/lab/source/guide_gitlab.rst

 conciderations to take.

-Since one uberspace account is limited to 1536MB RAM, you will need 2 uberspace accounts for full functionality.
-The gitlab instance will need around 1,2-1,3GB RAM and the sidekiq instance will need around 600-700MB RAM.
+Since one uberspace account is limited to 1536MB RAM, you will need 2 uberspace accounts for full functionality without crashes.
+The gitlab instance will need around 1,4GB RAM and the sidekiq instance with postgresql intalled will need around 750MB RAM.
 The sidekiq instance doesn't need to be dedicated solely to sidekiq.
 I chose to install gitlab runner in parallel for which I would have needed to create a second account anyways.
-Just be sure you can spare 3.5GB of disk space during the setup of sidekiq and around 2GB permanent disk space.
+Just be sure you can spare 5GB of disk space during the setup of sidekiq and around 2.5GB permanent disk space.

 The compilation of the assets most likely won't work on your uberspace host because the process uses more than the allowed RAM and gets automatically killed.
-So you'll need around 3GB disk space left on your home PC and in your home directory to compile the assets there.
+So you'll need around 5GB disk space left on your home PC and in your home directory to compile the assets there.
 In case you want to try compiling the assets locally before going through the complete guide and noticing it doesn't work jump to the `Compile assets`_ section.

-You should be aware that on the gitlab instance there will be only around 5GB of disk space left for your repositories.
+You should be aware that on the gitlab instance there will be only around 4GB of disk space left for your repositories.

-Adding all up the final gitlab instance can be used by yourself or a small development team.
+Adding all up the final gitlab instance can be used by yourself and a small development team.

 If you're finished setting up gitlab you may have noticed that the day is gone, so be sure you can spare some hours up to a day ;)

-This guide is roughly based on the official `Gitlab installation from source`_ guide with a lot of adjustments to make it work on uberspace.
-The main differences are the lack of root access (this is why to install from source and the need to build some software from source), a different user than the default ``git`` user and the resource limitations, described above.
-But since there is a way around all of that, this guide exists and you can be a happy GitLab administrator when finished.
+This guide is roughly based on the official `GitLab installation from source`_ guide with a lot of adjustments to make it work on uberspace.
+The main differences are the lack of root access (this is why to install GitLab from source and the need to build some software from source), a different user than the default ``git`` user and the resource limitations, described above.

 Finally you'll need a piece of paper or some sort of digital scratchpad to note things down.